Latrobe Regional Gallery. February - June 2026

 En plein air survey of Gippsland

-Paintings made en plein air in hand mulled oil paint with earth pigment.
-An attempt to cross section the vast and varied West, South and Central Gippsland landscapes.
+A cross section of the vast and varied West, South and Central Gippsland landscapes.
 From Loch to Hedley, Corner Inlet to Mount Baw Baw.

 By the clicking of soldier crabs and cooing of black swans (Bullock Island Corner Inlet.